 - The radiation dose is then designed to conform to the 3–D shape of the tumor by modulating—or controlling—the intensity of the radiation beam.

 - This control focuses a higher radiation dose to the tumor while minimizing radiation exposure to surrounding normal tissues.

 Cancers typically treated with IMRT at St. Peter’s Health: Lung cancer; prostate cancer; head and neck cancers

-Brachytherapy is a form of internal radiation.
-With brachytherapy, radioactive material is sealed in needles, seeds, wires, or catheters and placed directly into or near a tumor.
+Low dose brachytherapy is a form of internal radiation.
+With low dose brachytherapy, radioactive material is sealed in needles, seeds, wires, or catheters and placed directly into or near a tumor.

-Cancers typically treated with brachytherapy at St. Peter’s Health: Prostate cancer
+Cancers typically treated with low dose brachytherapy at St. Peter’s Health: Prostate cancer

 Stereotactic radiosurgery is a form of external radiation therapy used to shrink tissue in the brain, head and neck.
 Even though it has “surgery” in the name, it is a nonsurgical form of radiation therapy.
 At St. Peter’s, we use Varian TrueBeam to deliver stereotactic radiosurgery.

 Cancers typically treated with stereotactic radiosurgery at St. Peter’s Health: Brain tumors

 Stereotactic Body Radiotherapy